acierto/gulp-release/docs/ReadmeFor1.x.md

     });
 ```

-What is happening here actually, by means of plugin `gulp-appfy-tasks` we
-override default `pre-tag-and-push` task which by default does nothing.
+With help of `gulp-appfy-tasks`, the default task `pre-tag-and-push` is overridden.
-`pre-tag-and-push` task triggers every time before executing `tag-and-push`
+This task is included to a plugin and works as a placeholder and executed every time before `tag-and-push`.
-task.